andijakl/nrgkick-homeassistant/nrgkick.markdown

 Host:
 description: >
-The hostname or IP address of your NRGkick device, for example, nrgkick.local or 192.0.2.10.
+The hostname or IP address of your NRGkick device, for example, `nrgkick.local` or `192.0.2.10`.
 Username:
-description: Username for HTTP Basic Auth (optional).
+description: Username for HTTP Basic Authentication (optional).
 Password:
-description: Password for HTTP Basic Auth (optional).
+description: Password for HTTP Basic Authentication (optional).
 {% endconfiguration_basic %}

 ## Configuration options